 The Sovereign Sports system includes powerful lights that are attached to existing fence posts.
 They are raised using a simple telescopic action allowing for the correct distribution of light for comfortable playing conditions when the sunlight fades.

-Sovereign Sports can take care of your project from design and planning stage through to luminaire install and final electrical commissioning and certification.
+Sovereign Sports can take care of your project from the design and planning stage through to luminaire installation and final electrical commissioning and certification.